Quantum walks: Schur functions meet symmetry protected topological phases: Symmetry protected topological phases of 1D quantum walks

 \section{Symmetry protected topological phases of 1D quantum walks}

 Let us summarize the main results on the topological classification of 1D symmetric quantum walks, first announced in \cite{short}, and fully developed in \cite{long}.
-This classification holds for non-translation invariant walks, concerning the special features of the translation invariant case see \cite{ti}.
+Unlike other approaches, this provides an explicit set of indices which completely classifies the phases without any translation invariance assumption --concerning the special features of the translation invariant case see \cite{ti}--, getting such indices close to the Schur representation that we will develop.

 We will deal with unitary operators $W$ on the line, i.e. on a Hilbert space $(\HH,\<\;\,|\;\,\>)$ with cell structure

 where the {\bf cells} $\HH_x$ are finite-dimensional subspaces, but not necessarily with the same dimension since no assumption about translation invariance shall be made.
 The index $x\in\Ir$ labels the sites of a 1D lattice, while the cells $\HH_x$ describe internal degrees of freedom.
 The identification of certain symmetry indices will require to deal also with unitaries on a left/right half-line, i.e. on a sum of cells to the left/right of a given one.
 Due to this reason, for convenience we will use the abbreviations